OpenRobotLab/PointLLM/README.md

 You can chat with PointLLM about the models of the [Objaverse](https://objaverse.allenai.org) dataset or about your own point clouds!

+Please do not hesitate to tell us if you have any feedback! 😃

 ## 💬 Dialogue Examples
 | Dialogue 1 | Dialogue 2| Dialogue 3 | Dialogue 3
 | :-: | :-: | :-: | :-: |